SunnyDeng/azure-content-dede/articles/mobile-services-dotnet-backend-windows-store-javascript-validate-modify-data.md

-2. Entfernen Sie in der "default.js" die `.Where`-Klauselfunktion in der vorhandenen **refreshTodoItems**-Funktion, sodass abgeschlossene todoitems in die Ergebnisse einbezogen werden.
+2. Entfernen Sie in der Datei "default.js" die  `.Where`-Klauselfunktion in der vorhandenen **refreshTodoItems**-Funktion, sodass abgeschlossene "todoitems" in die Ergebnisse einbezogen werden.

             var refreshTodoItems = function () {
                 // This code refreshes the entries in the list view be querying the TodoItems table.